callidaria/stroemungsabriss/README.md

 - new physical based shading system
 - finding all FIXMEs, TODOs & DEPRECATEDs in source code and show in ccb console by path
 - store "macro" savestate pattern
+- automatic compilation of all files using the originally updated source

 ### optimizations:
 - system to remove world objects should they have been deemed obsolete